exploratory-io/book/ml/arules.md

 ### Parameters

-* Minimum Item Length, Maximum Item Length (Optional) - As default, minlen is 1 and maxlen is 10.
+* Minimum Item Length, Maximum Item Length (Optional) - As default, minlen is 1 and maxlen is 5.
 How many subjects should appear in a rule.
 * Minimum Support Value, Maximum Support Value (Optional) - As default, min_support is 0.1 and max_support is 1.
 The range of support value for results.
 * Minimum Confidence Value (Optional) - The default is 0.5.
 The minimum value of confidence.
 * Left Hand Side Items, Right Hand Side Items (Optional) - The default is NULL.
 What subjects should come to lhs or rhs.
+* Maximum Number of Items in a Basket - Maximum number of most frequent items in a basket to keep before running rule mining algorithm (Apriori algorithm).
+Less frequent items are dropped so that rule mining completes within reasonable time.

 ## Step-by-Step Tutorial with Grocery store data.